MindSpeaking Podcast Episode 18 - Philipp Humm , Founder of Power of Storytelling

 Gilbert Eijkelenboom

 That's a good point.
 It doesn't what I remember from my journey I wanted to I thought I only had to write it by myself and writes carefully insights by myself can come up with new frameworks about everything.
 But in fact, if you refer to certain pieces of research in the past for very qualified people, or even closer friends, that also comes right.
 It's about giving value and solving the problem with the reader.
 Exactly.
 Yeah.
 Well, great.
 It's great to hear a little bit about your book process because I hear from many people it's a it's a difficult difficult Yeah, so what uh, we'd love to learn a bit more about this, the book, sort of story setting, setting method.
-First of all, of course, we need to dive into why why this story is that storytelling why does it matter why you can why should we care about it?
+First of all, of course, into why why this story is that storytelling why does it matter why you can why should we care about it?
 Yeah,

 Philipp Humm